LumenYoung/Notes/content/notes/on_ideal_mobile_reading_format.md

 This whole issue stems from a clash between two opposing philosophies: the strict, print-oriented formatting of systems like LaTeX (used to generate those beautifully formatted PDFs) and the loose, reflowable nature of formats like EPUB, which lack a native math-rendering engine like MathJax.
 Both fall short when you need technical material to be well-formatted on mobile devices with their varied screen sizes.

 I can't help but think that in an alternative history, if Markdown and other lightweight markup languages had become popular *before* the e-book industry took shape, we would have better-formatted e-books that are more versatile and better at handling mathematical equations.
-As a proof, we can see `README.md` from GitHub nicely rendered on the GitHub mobile app or web app, nicer than most of the e-book I can see when there is equation inside the corpus.
+As a proof, we can see `README.md` from GitHub nicely rendered on the GitHub mobile app or web app, better than most of the math related e-book.